Totally Tomatillos

 In contrast, Tangy Tomatillo Relish contains vinegar instead of lemon or lime juice, bell peppers instead of hot peppers and it also highlights the more unusual ingredient jicama.
 And that jicama provides a nice slightly crunchy texture to this relish compared to most others.
 The relish could be scooped like a salsa, spread on top of tacos, or mixed into prepared dishes.

-For more about home-growing of tomatillos see Tomatillo by a Sonoma County Master Gardener with the University of California and for more about large-scale growing of tomatillos see the publication Tomatillo by University of Kentucky.
+For more about home-growing of tomatillos see Tomatillos by a Sonoma County Master Gardener with the University of California and for more about large-scale growing of tomatillos see the publication Tomatillo by University of Kentucky.